Skip to content

 CapabilitiesList<string>List of capabilities granted to this script

-ConsoleConsoleHandlerConsole output routing (Log, Warn, Error callbacks)
+ConsoleConsoleHandlerConsole output routing (Log, Warn, Error, plus optional Info/Debug/Trace and a unified OnLog)

 Host bindings map binding names to C# delegates.
 Each delegate receives a JsonElement[] of arguments and returns a JsonElement: